AmamiyaRen666/re-mirrorbot/README.md

 ```
 OR

-**NOTE**: If you want to use port other than 80, so change it in [docker-compose.yml](https://github.com/SlamDevs/slam-mirrorbot/blob/master/docker-compose.yml)
+**NOTE**: If you want to use port other than 80, change it in [docker-compose.yml](https://github.com/SlamDevs/slam-mirrorbot/blob/master/docker-compose.yml)

-- Using Docker-compose so you can edit and build your image in seconds:
+- Using Docker-compose, you can edit and build your image in seconds:
 ```
 sudo apt install docker-compose
 ```